samansaeed2306/video-annotations/README.md

      docker run -p 3000:3000 -p 8080:8080 annotator

- Then open your browser on the same node to http://localhost:3000
+ Then open your browser on the same node to http://localhost:3000 to access the application